 I also love using beautiful objects to tell stories.
 My exhibition credits include The Craft of Wallpaper at the Geffrye Museum in association with London Craft Week 2016 and Rodmarton Reimagined, which ran as part of Crafts Alive with the Gloucester Guild of Craftsmen in September 2018.

 Rodmarton Reimagined was a response to the Arts & Crafts manor house Rodmarton Manor.
-I am fascinated by the concept of home and the way in which we all use objects to root and reflect ourselves, and the artworks I selected for this show are all rich in personal narrative – a ceramic vase reconstructed with vintage fabric following a breakage; a textile portrait of a relative ‘Fag Ash Lil’ and a tiny doll with a secret to reveal.
-Each object was carefully placed in a suite of furnished bedrooms and a bathroom, and visitors discovered pieces of jewellery stowed in dressing table drawers, a mosaic mirror resting on a mantlepiece, a pair of stitched lace collars hanging from a wardrobe door.
-Rodmarton Manor was also used as an informal workshop for local makers (women gathered here to embroider the quilts that still hang on the walls), so I also commissioned a group of nine artists from Victoria Works Studio in the nearby village of Chalford, to create a collection of site specific work responding not only to the family history of the house, but also to the Arts and Craft philosophy at its heart.
+I am fascinated by the concept of home and the way in which we use objects to root and reflect ourselves and, for this show, I selected artworks rich in personal narrative – a ceramic vase reconstructed with vintage fabric following a breakage; a textile portrait of a relative known as ‘Fag Ash Lil’ and a tiny doll with a secret to reveal.
+Each object was carefully placed in a suite of furnished bedrooms and a bathroom and visitors were invited to explore, discovering pieces of jewellery stowed in the drawers of a dressing table, a mosaic mirror resting on a mantlepiece, and a pair of stitched lace collars hanging from a wardrobe door.
+Rodmarton Manor was also used as an informal workshop for local makers, so I also commissioned a group of nine artists from Victoria Works Studio in the nearby village of Chalford, to create a collection of site specific work that responded not only to the family history of the house, but also to the Arts and Craft philosophy at its heart.